 MS Hug

 Various factors may be involved with the MS hug.
-It may be caused by damage to the nerves, by a muscle spasm occurring with muscles found between the ribs, or by common triggers for MS symptoms, such as overheating, stress, fatigue, or illness and infection.
+It may be caused by damage to the nerves, by a muscle spasm occurring with muscles found between the ribs, or by common triggers for multiple sclerosis symptoms, such as overheating, stress, fatigue, or illness and infection.
 Treatments can include medications, various “home remedies” (wearing tight or loose clothing, applying heat, using relaxation techniques, etc.), and lifestyle changes to minimize its occurrence.

 Symptoms of an MS hug